Major Depression Symptoms

 A person’s appetite and weight may change significantly if they’re experiencing major depressive disorder.
 For those experiencing anhedonia, food—even their favorite items or dishes—may no longer be appealing.
 They may have a weak appetite overall, which can lead to less food intake and weight loss.
 Note that weight loss that’s due to medical conditions or another cause may not qualify as a symptom of depression.

 Others may turn to “comfort foods” when experiencing the difficult moments of depression, which are often high in fat, sugar, and calories.
 Although research suggests these foods may temporarily stimulate the brain to enhance mood, the effects won’t last.
-People who self-medicate with food may also be at risk for significant weight gain that may cause health problems, and their depressive symptoms are likely to persist without professional treatment.
+People who self-medicate with food may also be at risk for significant weight gain that may cause health problems, and their depression symptoms are likely to persist without professional treatment.

 1. Changes in sleeping patterns